Skip to main content Skip to footer

 Minimum balance and account fees

 Some checking accounts require the account always carry a minimum balance.
 If the account ever dips below that amount, a fee is assessed.
 Likewise, some checking accounts charge monthly or annual account fees.
-While that choice makes sense for someone who is opening a business checking account and needs more advanced features, your average person just needs a basic checking account that won’t charge any fees (beyond overdraft fees, of course).
+While that choice makes sense for someone who is opening a business checking account and needs more advanced features, your average person just needs a basic checking account that will not charge any fees (beyond overdraft fees, of course).
 Be sure to read the fine print, so you fully understand all the extra costs associated with your new checking account.

-Is the checking account convenient?
+Is the checking account convenient

 When you open a checking account, consider convenience.
 Will you ever need to go into one of your financial institution’s branches or use an ATM?
 If so, make sure it is relatively easy to get to a local branch and that there are plenty of fee-free ATM options in the places you might need them.
 What about online banking?
 While online banking is pretty much standard, not all online banking software and services are easy to access and use.
 Before you decide on a credit union or bank, check to make sure their online banking options are right for you.